A Foodie's Paradise

 Local Upstate South Carolina chefs and restauranteurs are changing the way we view southern food with twists on old classics and international influences.

 Carl Sobocinski, president of Table 301 Restaurant Group, has brought a number of institutions to the Upstate’s food scene with an enticing mix of new, old and exotic flavors.
-The restaurant group includes Soby’s New South Cuisine, one of the Upstate’s most iconic and beloved restaurants and recipient of Wine Spectator’s Best of Award of Excellence since 2003, and Southern Pressed Juicery, a cold-pressed juice and plant-based food company—plus Mediterranean The Lazy Goat and Italian Jianna.
+The restaurant group includes Soby’s New South Cuisine, one of the Upstate’s most iconic and beloved restaurants and recipient of Wine Spectator’s Best of Award of Excellence since 2003, and Southern Pressed Juicery, a cold-pressed juice and plant-based food company — plus Mediterranean The Lazy Goat and Italian Jianna.

 Flavors from Around the Globe

-Upstate South Carolina’s presence of international companies extends to its culinary scene to offer flavors from all around the globe—from 25 different ethnic cuisines to be exact.
+Upstate South Carolina’s presence of international companies extends to its culinary scene to offer flavors from all around the globe — from 25 different ethnic cuisines to be exact.
 From fresh pasta at the modern Italian Jianna to Belgian beer and hearty bites at The Trappe Door to the exquisite sushi at Miyako, Upstate SC restaurants will satisfy your culinary wanderlust.
 Want to try something new?
-Stop by Aryana Afghan Cuisine, where you’ll walk in, pay, and be served the meal of the day—typically a unique blend of rice, protein and spices.
+Stop by Aryana Afghan Cuisine, where you’ll walk in, pay, and be served the meal of the day — typically a unique blend of rice, protein and spices.

 Craft Brews + Booze

 A thirst for craft beer, wine and spirits has grown an impressive roster of beverage producers and bars focused on artisan cocktails throughout Upstate South Carolina.
-Birds Fly South Ale Project, for one, made the cover of Beer Advocate in 2017 as one of the 34 Best New Breweries in the U.S.

 Popular local distilleries and wineries include Six & Twenty, Palmetto Moonshine, City Scape Winery, Victoria Valley Vineyard and Chattooga Belle Farm.
 Upstate staples for creative, hand-crafted cocktails include Vault & Vator, UP On The Roof and Restaurant 17.